MINAADELMARKOS/kubernetes-gcp-data-engineering-end-to-end/README.md

 5. Use the controls panel to confirm IAM, Logging, Monitoring, Retention, KMS, and DLP coverage.
 6. Copy the deployed Cloud Run URL into demos, documentation, or stakeholder walkthroughs.

-# GCP End-to-End Data Engineering for EY Use Cases
+# GCP End-to-End Data Engineering

 This repository demonstrates a production-style, end-to-end data engineering pattern on Google Cloud Platform (GCP) for EY-relevant analytics workloads.
 It combines Terraform-managed cloud infrastructure, Pub/Sub ingestion, a Python worker on Google Kubernetes Engine (GKE), BigQuery storage, and governance controls such as pseudonymisation, retention, logging, and least-privilege IAM.

-## Why this matters for EY

-EY teams commonly help clients modernise data platforms while preserving auditability, privacy, and operational resilience.
-This project applies the architecture to practical use cases that can be demonstrated with public real-world datasets and adapted to client data later:

 | Use case | Public data source | EY business outcome |
 | --- | --- | --- |